Commercial Auto Insurance Minnesota

 Most often, commercial vehicle insurance uses a combined single limit, and this single combined limit is the bodily injury and property damage together as one number.

-Most common are $300,000, $500,000, and $1,000,000 limits for business auto insurance these days.
-Purchasing commercial auto insurance in this way is a bit more expensive, but it’s better coverage as it is less limiting.
+These days, the most common limits for business auto insurance are $300,000, $500,000, and $1,000,000.
+Although purchasing commercial auto insurance this way is a bit more expensive, it provides better coverage as it is less limiting.

-The combined single limit also applies for the uninsured and underinsured motorist coverages.
+The combined single limit also applies to the coverage of uninsured and underinsured motorists.

 Do the vehicles need to be in the company name?